Atlanta Child Injury Lawyer

 As such, childcare workers should inspect equipment on hot days before allowing children to use it.
 Yet, many times no such inspection is conducted.
 In addition, when daycare workers leave coffee, hot tea, or hot water within reach of children, those liquids can burn the child when a cup or pot is grabbed by a curious kid and tips over.

 Our law firm has also represented children who have been injured by falling objects.
-Again, too often, careless daycare employees leave heavy or otherwise dangerous objects within reach of children who are natural “explorers.”
+Again, too often, negligent and careless daycare employees leave heavy or otherwise dangerous objects within reach of children who are natural “explorers.”
 Children will accidentally pull a dangerous item down onto themselves or another kid.
 These sorts of mishaps can results in lacerations to the body, head injury, or broken bones from the falling objects.

 Not surprisingly, with the rise of ‘smartphone’ use, injuries to children are increasing. iPhones, iPads, laptops, and the myriad of other personal computers readily available today often cause daycare workers to become distracted.
 The result of having distracted daycare workers is injury to the children they should be supervising.